 This walk follows the course of a river, and ducks underneath the M6 to emerge at the site of an ancient motte and bailey fortress in the middle of the water.
 The pub is lovely and welcoming - it's old, and feels just right (sloping floors and all).

-Edited: 12th November 2018.
+Edited: 29th March 2020.
 The details of this listing may have changed, and though the Driving with Dogs team do our best to confirm the accuracy of every listing, we cannot guarantee that the details are fully up to date and accurate.